Looking to make the most out of your trip to Florence? Look no further!

-But entrance to the Medici Chapel is completely separate from the basilica.
-You can't buy a combination ticket that includes the Medici Chapel, which is an independent state museum.
+But entrance to the Medici Chapels is completely separate from the basilica.
+You can’t buy a combination ticket that includes the Medici Chapels because it’s an independent state museum.

-A ticket for the Medici Chapel also gives you access to the Chapel of the Princes and the Medici Crypt.
-It does not give you access to the basilica.
-You need two separate tickets to visit everything in the San Lorenzo complex.
+A ticket for the Medici Chapels also gives you access to the Chapel of the Princes and the Medici Crypt.
+It does not give you access to the basilica itself.
+You need to book a separate ticket to visit the San Lorenzo complex.

 19. When To Visit Florence

 Florence’s sites are beautiful any time of year.
 But the best time to visit is shoulder season in the spring or fall.

 April-June and September-October are generally mild and sunny.
 Unfortunately, however, Florence still can be busy then.